godfreykaris/Alchemy-API/README.md

   2. Here is a step by step guide: https://www.prisma.io/dataguide/postgresql/setting-up-a-local-postgresql-database
   3. Look for pgAdmin and launch it.
   4.	pgAdmin location:<br/>
-      -	Linux: On Linux pgAdmin is available under Programming in the Applications menu
+      -	Linux: On Linux pgAdmin is available under Programming in the Applications menu<br/>
-      -	Mac: On a Mac it is available in the Applications folder as an application
+      -	Mac: On a Mac it is available in the Applications folder as an application<br/>
-      -	Windows: On Windows it is available under Program Files
+      -	Windows: On Windows it is available under Program Files<br/>

 Create a database
   1. In pgAdmin, right-click the Databases node and select Create > Database… menu item